Convergence of the Discrete Minimum Energy Path: Conclusions

 \section{Conclusions}

 This paper studies the convergence of the discrete MEPs that are given by the stationary states of the NEB methods.
 We establish an optimal convergence rate of the discrete MEP with respect to the number of images along the path.
+Our numerical tests demonstrate that the technical conditions we employed are indeed required.

-For numerical methods that find the MEP by evolving the path between local minimizers (say NEB methods and string methods), an important remaining issue is the convergence with respect to the evolution time, which will be studied in our other work.
+For numerical methods that find the MEP by evolving the path between local minimizers, say the NEB methods and string methods, an important remaining issue is the convergence with respect to the evolution time, which will be studied in our other work.